New Tools

 A green scrub pad works well for removing many stuck-on materials

-- Clean tools after use: a tool should be stored in the state you will need it to be the next time you go to use it.
+- Clean tools after use.
+A tool should be stored in the state you will need it to be the next time you go to use it.

 - Mud causes rust